-Falls most commonly occur because of unprotected edges or inadequately covered penetrations.
+Falling from a height most commonly occurs because of unprotected edges or inadequately covered penetrations.

-- Work from below the formwork deck, using temporary work platforms – and don't stand on joists.
+- Work below the formwork deck, using temporary work platforms – and don't stand on joists.

-- Limit the number of leading edges; install guardrails and edge protection.
+- Limit the number of leading edges, and install guardrails and edge protection.

 - Use scaffolds, screens and catch platforms.

-- Install guardrails into pre-assembled systems before they are lifted into position.
+- Install guardrails into pre-assembled systems, before they're lifted into position.

 These videos show safe ways to erect and dismantle formwork to prevent falls and other injuries.